damek/damek.github.io/_random/basic-facts-about-gpus.md

 This diagram shows the performance hierarchy.[^0] **Global Memory (VRAM)** is the large, slow, off-chip memory pool where all data initially lives.
 A **Streaming Multiprocessor (SM)** is the GPU's unit of computation.
 To work, it must fetch data over the slow bus.
 To mitigate this, each SM has fast, on-chip **Shared Memory** (SRAM) with a bandwidth of 19.5 TB/s.[^1] Programmers use this as a manually-managed cache.

 A **thread** is the smallest unit of execution.
 Each thread has a private set of **Registers** to hold values for immediate computation, with access speeds over ??
 TB/s.[^2] The hardware groups threads into **Warps** of 32.
-All 32 threads in a warp execute the identical instruction at the same time on their own private data.
-On an A100, an SM has an upper limit of 64 warps.
+This post analyzes performance using the simplified model of **lockstep execution**, where all 32 threads in a warp execute the same instruction at the same time.[^10] On an A100, an SM has an upper limit of 64 warps.
 A programmer groups threads into a **Block**, a grid of threads that is guaranteed to run on a single SM.
 A block can be one, two, or three-dimensional.
 For simplicity, this post will focus on square two-dimensional blocks of `BLOCK_DIM x BLOCK_DIM` threads, where the total number of threads cannot exceed the hardware limit of 1024.
 All threads in a block share access to the same on-chip Shared Memory.

 ## The Two Performance Regimes